r-thak/tacode/README.md

+I've resumed working on this after I noticed that Taco Bell's new mobile app is so horribly made that even normal functions like trying to pay with Apple Pay (or just pay in general) don't work correctly.
+Since the newer versions of the app dropped some of the protections that made it much more difficult to automate account creation, I'm taking a shot at reworking the repo to use an adb based approach instead of browser automation :p

-# Archived!
+~~# Archived!
 This repo no longer works as Taco Bell has implemented a much more aggressive policy that automatically adds domains to a blocklist for sending mail and rate limits IPs more, both of which makes debugging much harder.
-Using something like https://smailpro.com/ and manually creating accounts is probably the only solid alternative at the moment, but I might revisit this project in the future when I have more resources for proxies and domains.
+Using something like https://smailpro.com/ and manually creating accounts is probably the only solid alternative at the moment, but I might revisit this project in the future when I have more resources for proxies and domains.~~

 # Taco Bell Registration Bot
 An automated account registration and management tool for Taco Bell.